RepoDevil/Himitsu-Website/src/getting-started/index.md

 1. Visit our [download](/download/) page to get the latest version of **Himitsu**.
 2. After the download is complete, open the `.apk` file.
 3. Proceed with the installation process.
+4. If prompted, complete or skip the `Play Protect` scan.

 ### Adding sources